The White Elephant House

 Long-tail boating on the nearby lake; bargaining at the village market; and luxuriating with a traditional Thai or oil massage in the privacy of our pool deck by a licensed masseuse.

-Then it’s time for cocktails and jovial bantering around the dining room table enjoying our Thai or international specialities… and another blissful day winds down under the stars.
-White Elephants are rare – come share ours.
+Then it’s time for drinks on the terrace followed by jovial bantering around the dining table enjoying our Thai or international specialties…

 Tomorrow, we can go to the Park…